joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

 ## Lesson

-In this lesson we will expand react-router to more complex use-cases.
+In this lesson we will expand react-router to more complex use cases.

 ### Recap

-In the previous lesson we leared about the following react components, provided to us by the `react-router-dom` library:
+In the previous lesson we learned about the following React components, provided to us by the `react-router-dom` library:

-* `Link` - works in a similar fashion to the `<a>` element, exepct that it does not trigger a page reload.
+* `Link` - works in a similar fashion to the `<a>` element, except that it does not trigger a page reload.
 * `Route`
   * When providing a string for the `path` prop and a React component for the `component` prop: the component will be rendered if the current `url` matches the provided `path`.
   * The above will be true for partial matches (i.e. path `/a` would be a match for url `/apple`) unless with the `exact` keyword is provided as a prop.